uyjulian/aux_crosscompile_toolchain/README.rst

 A/UX Crosscompile Toolchain
 ===========================

-Cross compile toolchain for A/UX (Apple Unix) 3.1.
+Modern cross compile toolchain for A/UX (Apple Unix) 3.1 with modern ELF Binutils and GCC.

+The difference from `Retro68 <https://github.com/autc04/Retro68>`_ is that it will run as a Unix process and not as a Mac process inside `startmac`.

-Still a work in progress.
+Still a work in progress; see `remaining work to do <https://github.com/uyjulian/aux_crosscompile_toolchain/issues/1>`_.

 Assets
 ------